|Family Travel Files Ezine Family Vacations Resource

 The list of possibilities is extensive spanning not just beach life, sea life and music but also golfing, tennis and shopping.
 Did I mention great food?
 The Virginia Beach reunion planning staff knows what it takes to make three, maybe four generations happy in one place at one time.
 While senior family members engage in the customary “remember when” dialog, they know younger family members would rather connect or reconnect with siblings and cousins and live in the moment.

 In addition to building sandcastles, playing beach volleyball and watching awesome sunsets there are many delightful possibilities for shared experiences.
 I have included a few suggestions gleaned from the extensive menu of family reunion activity choices provided by the Virginia Beach reunion experts.

 Rent a 2, 4 or 6-seat surrey bicycle.
 A peddle along the Boardwalk is definitely a signature Virginia beach activity.
 Gather the kids or grandkids for a spin ending with a stop for ice cream or an Italian gelato then maybe have everyone participate in a Boardwalk scavenger hunt.

 Ride the waves.
 Take a ride on the Rudee Flipper, sailing from the Fishing Center at Rudee Inlet.
 Enjoy the marvelous sea breezes and keep your camera ready for dolphin or whales.
-Bonus points: Each cruise tour is narrated by a trained Virginia Aquarium educator.
+Bonus points: Each cruise tour is narrated by a trained marine specialist.

 Kayak in the morning.
 The possibilities to enjoy an energizing excursion by kayak include both sea routes and wild spaces.
 Whether guided or self-guided a kayak tour along the Atlantic coastline or through Back Bay National Wildlife Refuge cannot be beat for making memories.
 Ocean Rentals in Sandbridge offers oodles of family adventure experiences.